blwatkins/gradient-graphs/README.md

-# Origins: Gradient Graphs
+# Gradient Graphs

-The original source code for the Gradient Graphs generative art algorithm, published on May 8, 2022.
+The Gradient Graphs generative art algorithm, written by Brittni Watkins.
+Originally published on May 8, 2022.

 ## Description